maxime-tournier/maxime-tournier.github.com/notes/android.md

 ```sh
 heimdall-frontend
 ```
-6. flash the `RECOVERY` partition with twrp recovery image
+6. flash the `RECOVERY` partition with the downloaded TWRP recovery image
    - note: the device will quickly reboot so **be prepared to hold `vol-up + home`** when clicking "start"